aleph2c/ldea/README.md

   * Install and then fix Umlet ('umlet' will work from command line)
   * Install a custom umlet template

-# Initial setup of keys on deployment machine
+# Initial setup of Deployment Machine

 Login to your deployment machine:
 ```